jhellerstein/kvs_zoo/README.md

 ## 🏗️ Architecture

-The zoo showcases a composable architecture where routing layers, replication/cleanup layers, and value semantics can be mixed and matched.
+The zoo showcases a composable architecture where routing layers, replication layers, and value semantics can be mixed and matched.

 ### Data and Metadata Streams